PKua007/rampack/docs/source-code.md

 12. Generally, write a code that you-in-the-six-months will understand.
 Other developers might then have a slight chance of understanding it as well ;-)
 13. Write [unit/validation tests](contributing.md#testing) for your shiny new features.
 14. Try to make your code in a general fashion.
-If you add a new shape resembling a star, make the number of rays a parameter.
+As an example - if you add a new shape resembling a star, make the number of rays a parameter.

 ## Project structure